weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 ##<a name="connect-cluster"></a>Connecting the Cluster with Weave Net: Initializing Peers

-Next launch Weave Net onto the virtual machines you just created and connect the nodes together in a Swarm.
+Next launch Weave Net onto the virtual machines you just created and connect the nodes together in a swarm.

 Since the IP addresses of all the peers are not known ahead of time, so you will need to pass `--ipalloc-init consensus=<count>` to `weave launch`.
 The `--ipalloc-init consensus=<count>` option establishes a quorum of peers based on the number of peers entered.